10 Secrets To Being a Good Sponsor

 - Understand risk and reward.

 Those are the headlines.
-Below, I’ve added my interpretation of what these mean on projects today.
+Below, I’ve added my interpretation of what these mean on projects today for senior managers.

 1. Get the right project resources